A regional newspaper attracts a global audience with an interactive map of Scottish dialects

 Surprise: The map goes viral

-At time of writing, in only 10 weeks the interactive thinglinked map has been viewed almost 130,000 times all over the world – from Argentina to Zambia.
-In fact, Google Analytics shows relatively few parts of the globe that it hasn’t reached: in the map below the countries where it was read are coloured green.
+At time of writing, in only 10 weeks the interactive custom map in ThingLink has been viewed almost 130,000 times all over the world – from Argentina to Zambia.
+In fact, Google Analytics shows relatively few parts of the globe that it hasn’t reached: in the world map below the countries where it was read are coloured green.
 It became such an extraordinary international success that Philippa wrote another article in February on just how far it had travelled.
-As well as impressive reach, dwell time was well above the normal level.
+As well as impressive reach, dwell time was well above the normal level, which is often the case for this type of multimedia journalism created using new technologies.

 “The amount of time that people were spending on this interactive map was far more than they would spend on a typical piece on the website.
 The analytics showed that people who were clicking on it were really engaged with it and spending a long time on it.”